WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_stereonet.md

 4. Make sure the PC can access RDK through the network.

-## Usage Instructions
+## Usage

-Subscribe to the image data captured by the ZED 2i stereo camera as the input, publish topic messages containing the left stereo image and the perception result after inference, and render and display the published image and the corresponding algorithm result on a PC browser using the Websocket package.
+Subscribe to the image data captured by the ZED 2i stereo camera as the input, publish topic messages containing the left stereo image and the perception result after inference, and render and display the published image and the corresponding algorithm result on a PC browser using the Websocket package:

-Start command:

 ```shell
 # Configure tros.b environment